haavamoa/xaml-code-experiences/xaml.experiences/resources/helpers/observingobjects/README.md

 With a [``BaseViewModel``](BaseViewModel.cs) we can abstract this out and reuse it when creating new view models.

-A typical case when dealing with notification is changing a property.
-With this base view model you could do the
+A typical case when dealing with notification is when changing a property.
+With this base view model you could do the following:
-following:

 ```csharp
 namespace observingobjects